A Multilevel Monte Carlo Estimator for Matrix Multiplication: Acknowledgements

 \section{Acknowledgements}

-NP and YW are grateful to EPSRC for funding this work through the project EP/R041431/1, titled `Randomness: a resource for real-time analytics'.
-NP acknowledges additional support from the Alan Turing Institute.
+The authors are grateful to EPSRC for funding this work through the project EP/R041431/1, titled `Randomness: a resource for real-time analytics'; YW is also funded by The Alan Turing Institute under the EPSRC grant EP/N510129/1 and by EPSRC though the project EP/S026347/1, titled 'Unparameterised multi-modal data, high order signatures, and the mathematics of data science'.